SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/input_name.md

 API base path: `/tracker/sensor/input_name`.

-API call to get descriptions of all sensor inputs existing in the system.
+API call to get all sensor inputs and state fields existing in the system and their descriptions.

 ***